-Time for This Course: Plan right now to spend a minimum of 12 hours outside of class per week for this class.
+Time for This Course: Plan right now to spend a minimum of 9 to 12 hours per week for this class.
 This time cannot all be lumped on the weekend or in one day; you will need to spread out the time you allot to this course.
 There is no guarantee you will pass if you dedicate this amount of time, you still need to learn the material and use your time wisely, but it is not likely you will pass if you don't.